aoshotse/aoshotse.github.io/Research.markdown

 - Strategic Differentiation in Cultural Markets: The Benefits of Conspicuous Category Spanning. _Under Review_, _Organizational Science_.

-- Cultural Tariffs: Appropriation and the Right to Cross Cultural Boundaries (with Amir Goldberg and Yael Berda). _Revise and Resubmit_, _American Sociological Review_.
+- Cultural Tariffs: Appropriation and the Right to Cross Cultural Boundaries (with Amir Goldberg and Yael Berda). _Reject and Resubmit_, _American Sociological Review_.

 ### Work in Progress